Chris Argyris

-Chris Argyris (July 16, 1923 – November 16, 2013) was an American business theorist and professor emeritus at Harvard Business School.
-Argyris, like Richard Beckhard, Edgar Schein and Warren Bennis, is known as a co-founder of organization development, and known for seminal work on learning organizations.
+Chris Argyris (pronounced AHR-JUR-ris) (July 16, 1923 – November 16, 2013) was an American business theorist and professor at Yale School of Management and Harvard Business School.
+Argyris, like Richard Beckhard, Edgar Schein and Warren Bennis, is known as a pioneer of organization development, and known for seminal work on learning organizations.

 Biography

 Argyris was born a twin—along with Thomas S. Argyris (1923–2001)—into a family of Greek immigrants to the United States in Newark, New Jersey.
-Argyris (pronounced AHR-JUR-ris) grew up in Irvington, New Jersey, and Athens, Greece.
+Argyris grew up in Irvington, New Jersey, and Athens, Greece.
 In World War II he served in the U.S. Army Signal Corps.
 After his service he studied psychology at Clark University, where he met Kurt Lewin.
 He obtained his MA in 1947, and joined the University of Kansas, where he obtained his MSc in Psychology and Economics in 1949.
 In 1951 received his PhD from Cornell University, with a thesis under the supervision of William F. Whyte on organizational behavior.

 In 1951 Argyris started his academic career at Yale University as part of the Yale Labor and Management Center where he worked under its director and an early influence, E. Wight Bakke.
-At Yale he subsequently became appointed Professor of Management science.
+At Yale he subsequently became appointed Professor of Management Science.
 In 1971 he moved to Harvard University, where he was Professor of Education and Organizational Behavior, until his retirement.
-Argyris was active as director of the consulting firm Monitor in Cambridge, Massachusetts.
+Argyris was active as director of the consulting firm Monitor Deloitte in Cambridge, Massachusetts.

 Argyris received an Honorary Doctor of Laws degree from the University of Toronto in 2006 and a Doctor of Science award from Yale University in 2011.

 Argyris died on November 16, 2013, age 90, and is buried at Linwood Cemetery in Weston, Massachusetts.